pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 parameters get recreated.
 An allocated resource must remain usable and deallocating it must be possible.
 To support this, resource drivers must copy all relevant information:
-- For usage, the `AllocationResult.Attributes` can be hold the copied information because the ResourceClaim and thus this field must exist.
+- For usage, the `AllocationResult.ResourceHandle` can be hold some copied information because the ResourceClaim and thus this field must exist.
 - For deallocation, drivers should use some other location to handle cases where a user force-deletes a ResourceClaim or the entire